Large-scale shell-model investigation of $2\nu$ECEC in $^{132}$Ba and $^{78}$Kr: Summary and Conclusions

 \section{Summary and Conclusions}

 In this work, we have performed large-scale shell-model calculations to investigate the $2\nu$ECEC process in $^{132}$Ba and $^{78}$Kr using the SN100PN and GWBXG effective interactions, respectively.
 The model space employed with the SN100PN interaction consists of the $0g_{7/2}1d2s0h_{11/2}$ proton and neutron orbitals.
 While, for the GWBXG interaction, the model space includes the $0f_{5/2}1p0g_{9/2}$ proton orbitals and the $1p_{1/2}0g1d2s$ neutron orbitals.
-To ensure the reliability of the calculated NMEs, the spectroscopic properties of the parent, intermediate, and granddaughter nuclei of the decay were first examined, demonstrating good agreement with the experimental energy levels and $B(E2)$ transition strengths.
-The NMEs and corresponding half-lives were then computed using two different formulations, one incorporating only GT transitions and the other including both GT and Fermi contributions.
-Furthermore, the evolution of the cumulative NMEs for GT and Fermi transitions with respect to the energies of the intermediate $1^+$ and $0^+$ states, respectively, was analyzed to examine their convergence behavior.
-We have also investigated the variation of the total NME (GT+Fermi) with respect to the $g_{\rm A}^{\rm eff}$ value, and found that the Fermi matrix elements contribute less significantly than the GT part within the considered $g_{\rm A}^{\rm eff}$ range in the present study.
-The resulting NME for $^{132}$Ba serves as a theoretical reference to assist future experimental efforts in setting improved half-life limits, and its accuracy is also assessed by shifting the shell-model energy of the unconfirmed $1^+_1$ state in $^{132}$Cs.
-For $^{78}$Kr, the predicted NME represents a significant improvement over previous calculations, offering enhanced precision in the theoretical description of this rare decay mode.
+As a necessary consistency check, the spectroscopic properties of the parent, intermediate, and granddaughter nuclei involved in the decay were examined, showing good agreement with the experimental excitation energies and $B(E2)$ transition strengths, thereby supporting the reliability of the underlying shell-model wave functions.
+Based on these wave functions, the NMEs and corresponding half-lives were evaluated.
+The convergence behavior of the cumulative GT matrix elements was further analyzed as a function of the excitation energies of the intermediate $1^+$ states.
+The resulting NME for $^{132}$Ba provides a baseline theoretical estimate that can assist future experimental efforts in constraining improved half-life limits; its robustness was further examined by exploring the sensitivity to the shell-model energy of the unconfirmed $1_1^+$ state in $^{132}$Cs.
+The predicted half-life for the $2\nu$ECEC process in $^{132}$Ba obtained using GT transitions is $7.33\times10^{24}$ yr (with $g_{\rm A}^{\rm eff}=0.94$), which is consistent with the presently known experimental lower limit of $2.2\times10^{21}$ yr.
+For $^{78}$Kr, the present results represent an updated and improved shell-model estimate relative to earlier calculation within more restricted model space.
+The predicted half-life for the $2\nu$ECEC process in $^{78}$Kr from GT transitions is $8.78\times10^{22}$ yr (with $g_{\rm A}^{\rm eff}=0.8$), in reasonable agreement with the experimentally observed value of $[1.9^{+1.3}_{-0.7}({\rm stat}) \pm 0.3 ({\rm syst})]\times10^{22}$ yr.
+The present study employs the standard one-body GT operator and therefore does not explicitly incorporate all higher-order many-body effects.
+Nevertheless, the use of effective axial couplings in the half-life calculations allows the present predictions to be regarded as reasonable within the typical theoretical uncertainties associated with the $2\nu$ECEC process.

+In future work, it would be desirable to perform calculations in larger model spaces including almost all relevant spin-orbit partner orbitals for both protons and neutrons.
+In addition, effective interactions with improved isospin symmetry could help constrain possible isospin-symmetry breaking effects in the calculated NMEs.